 Rather than complete a full project proposal form, CIBSE welcome submissions of ideas.
 If you have an idea, this can be made through a simple process using an on-line form here.

 The purpose of this form is to collect suggestions for improving the content and delivery of the guidance and information provided by CIBSE to its members and to other interested parties.
-These ideas will be presented to CIBSE's Knowledge Programme Sub-Committee (KPSC) and, where appropriate, worked up into an official New Project Proposal to be considered, for ultimate approval by the Knowledge Management Committee.
+These ideas will be presented to CIBSE's Knowledge Programme Sub-Committee (KPSC) and, where appropriate, worked up into an official New Project Proposal, as described above, to be considered for ultimate approval by the Knowledge Management Committee.

 More information is given on the form itself.